neuro-symbolic-ai/LangVAE/README.md

-# LangVAE
+# LangVAE: Large Language VAEs made simple

-LangVAE is a Python library for training and evaluating language models using Variational Autoencoders (VAEs).
+LangVAE is a Python library for training and running language models using Variational Autoencoders (VAEs).
 It provides an easy-to-use interface to train VAEs on text data, allowing users to customize the model architecture, loss function, and training parameters.

 ## Installation